rog404/geolixir/README.md

 *   **Geocoding:** Find latitude and longitude from an address.
 *   **Reverse Geocoding:** Find address details from latitude and longitude.
-*   **Multiple Providers:** Supports various geocoding services (like OpenStreetMap, Geoapify, etc.).
+*   **Multiple Providers:** Supports various geocoding services (OpenStreetMap, Geoapify, Google Maps, Geocoding, PositionStack).
 You can choose your preferred provider or stick with the default.
 *   **Simple Interface:** Easy-to-use functions for common tasks.

 ## 🚀 Installation